 When you trademark something, you protect your brand from copycats who sell similar products and services.
 They can’t use the same names, slogans, or logos, etc.—and that’s important because you don’t want customers to become confused about who they’re doing business with and mistake another business’s products and services for yours.

 How do you obtain a trademark?
 The first step is to do a trademark search to make sure no other corporations are already using it.
 Then you can file an application with the U.S. Patent And Trademark Office.
-To save yourself some time and effort, you could have CorpNet handle the details of completing the trademark application for you.

 The Difference Between Copyright And Trademark